Wiki · Individual Player · Last reviewed July 1, 2026

 Jürgen Schmidhuber

-Jürgen Schmidhuber is a computer scientist and deep learning pioneer associated with long short-term memory, recurrent neural networks, meta-learning, artificial curiosity, universal AI, and self-improving machine intelligence.
-He is a professor of computer science at KAUST, co-chair of KAUST's Center of Excellence for Generative AI, and long-time scientific director of the Swiss AI Lab IDSIA.
+Jürgen Schmidhuber is a computer scientist and deep learning pioneer associated with long short-term memory, recurrent neural networks, meta-learning, artificial curiosity, universal problem solving, and self-improving machine intelligence.
+He is listed by KAUST as a professor of computer science and co-chair of the Center of Excellence for Generative AI, and by IDSIA materials as long-time scientific director of the Swiss AI Lab IDSIA.

 Snapshot